Hongwei-L/OpenXR_Dev/Readme.md

 1. **C++** Hello_xr is an C++ example to discover, load, and draw some simple geometry. https://github.com/KhronosGroup/OpenXR-SDK-Source/tree/main/src/tests/hello_xr.
 Please follow this [guide](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/main/BUILDING.md) to build it.
 2. **Unity** Please follow the office guidance of Unity https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.5/manual/index.html
+  <br>**Note**:
+    a.
+Set interaction profile in Edit-->Project settings-->XR Plug-in management to "Khronos simple controller profile"
+    b.
+Import the controller sample from openXR plugin package, you will get same sample as the prebuilt below

 3. **Unreal Engine** Please follow the office guidance of Unreal Engine. https://docs.unrealengine.com/5.0/en-US/developing-for-head-mounted-experiences-with-openxr-in-unreal-engine/

 Current Lenovo openXR runtime will verify the signature of the above executable, follow step 1 in section below to import the root certificate.

 ### Try with the prebuilt binary ###
 You can try the 3 samples above with prebuilt binary.
-Goto sample_bin folder, then do the following:
+Go to sample_bin folder, then do the following:
 1. import the root certificate by command with elevated cmd prompt `certmgr.exe /c /add root.spc /s -r localMachine root`
 2. Attach your A3 glass to laptop, and close the automatically started virtual display app by